What is Seasonal Affective Disorder?

 Activities like grocery shopping, paying bills, or showering may become difficult.
 Weakness and low energy levels are common, which can affect the ability to work or maintain relationships.
 Note: It's important to differentiate seasonal fatigue with chronic fatigue, which may be related to an autoimmune disease or brain/spinal cord inflammation.

-Difficulties with brain function can be hard to recognize, but it’s often described as lack of sharpness.
+Difficulties with brain function can be hard to recognize, but it's often described as a lack of sharpness.
 Brain fog is associated with memory issues, and an inability to recall details.
 It causes concentration problems which may affect overall productivity and creative output.

 During this time, we lean towards introspection and reflection.
 We begin to analyze all we’ve accomplished and all we’ve yet to accomplish.